 S.C.
 Code Ann. §§ 44-95-10 to 50

-PURPOSE: To inform the college community and the visiting public of TTC's procedure concerning smoking at all college facilities.
+PURPOSE: To inform the college community and the visiting public of TTC's procedure concerning smoking and tobacco use at all college facilities.

 TTC is committed to promoting a safe and healthy working and learning environment for students, faculty, staff, and visitors on all TTC campuses and sites.
 Therefore, TTC implements the following procedure concerning smoking.

-- The use of tobacco is prohibited by students, staff, faculty, or visitors:
+- As of August 17, 2020, the use of tobacco is prohibited by students, staff, faculty, or visitors:

 - At lectures, conferences, meeting, and social/cultural events held inside campus buildings or facilities.

 - For the purpose of this procedure, tobacco is defined as any type of tobacco product including, but not limited to: cigarettes, cigars, cigarillos, pipes, hookahs, smokeless or spit tobacco or snuff.
 This procedure also includes electronic-cigarettes of any type and any device that emits smoke or vapors or results in second hand smoke or vapors.